Skip to content

 PhaseDurationBehavior

-Active (ONGOING)8 hoursiOS automatically ends the activity after 8 hours
+Active (ongoing)8 hoursiOS automatically ends the activity after 8 hours

 Lock Screen after endingUp to 4 hoursRemains visible for the user to glance at